voxel51/fiftyone-teams-app-deploy/docker/docs/known-issues.md

 Prior to v2.2.0, inviting users to join your FiftyOne Teams instance was not supported when `FIFTYONE_AUTH_MODE` is set to `internal`.
-Starting in v2.2.0+, you can enable invitations for your organization through the CAS SuperAdmin UI.
+After v2.2.0+, you can enable invitations for your organization through the CAS SuperAdmin UI.
 To enable sending invitations as emails, you must also configure an SMTP connection.